 Polycystic ovary syndrome (PCOS) is the most common cause of infertility in women.
-PCOS is common, affecting up to 15% of women.
+PCOS is common, affecting up to 15 percent of women.
 It is inherited, but environmental factors can determine whether it will become symptomatic or cause problems for any individual woman.
 Heavier women with PCOS are more likely to have symptoms than thinner women with PCOS.

 The most common complaints of women with PCOS are irregular (or absent) menstrual periods, unwanted hair growth, especially on the face, and acne.
 Many women with PCOS also have insulin resistance, making it easy to gain weight and very difficult to lose weight.
 Difficulty getting pregnant and a higher rate of miscarriage in the first trimester are also seen.

-A woman with PCOS who has trouble getting pregnant may receive treatment to induce ovulation, if she does not ovulate on her own, or “boost” ovulation if she ovulates but not strongly enough.
+A woman with PCOS who has trouble getting pregnant may receive treatment to induce ovulation if she does not ovulate on her own, or “boost” ovulation if she ovulates but not strongly enough.
 Ovulation induction can be with pills (Clomid or Letrozole) or injections (of FSH and LH).
-If we think a woman also has insulin resistance we might add metformin, which is an insulin sensitizing medication.
+If we think a woman also has insulin resistance, we might add metformin, which is an insulin-sensitizing medication.

 The name “polycystic ovary syndrome” makes it sound like this disorder only affects the ovaries and reproductive function.
-However PCOS is primarily a metabolic syndrome and affects many other body systems.
-Women with PCOS have an increased risk of obesity, hypertension, lipid abnormalities, gestational diabetes, adult onset diabetes, cardiovascular disease, and uterine cancer.
+However, PCOS is primarily a metabolic syndrome and affects many other body systems.
+Women with PCOS have an increased risk of obesity, hypertension, lipid abnormalities, gestational diabetes, adult-onset diabetes, cardiovascular disease, and uterine cancer.